Green Tea helps you lose pounds and maintain your ideal weight.

 3 simple rules to use Green Tea for weight loss:

 1. Exercise daily–because Catechins will work harder if you exercise.
 Drink Edible Green® or MATCHA to boost metabolism effectively before and after exercise.
 The tea can be either hot or cold (to make it cold, just put powder in a chilled water bottle and shake), but do not add sugar to your tea.
 DO NOT drink sports drink or bottled green tea as your exercise drink.
 They are loaded with sugar and they will cancel the benefits you gained from exercise.
 Choose Edible Green® or MATCHA, because consuming green tea leaves in powder form will get you much more Catechin antioxidants than from brewed green tea.
 Edible Green® is Sencha green tea powder, which offers you the highest amount of Catechin antioxidants among all the types of green tea.
 MATCHA is also green tea powder, which offers more caffeine than Edible Green®, but less than coffee, and still much more antioxidants than brewed tea.

 2. Drink Edible Green® or MATCHA before each meal.
 Make sure each meal is nutritiously balanced and eat modest portions.
 (Using one size smaller plate makes it easier.)

 Green Tea and Weight Management

 Now how about after you lose some weight?
 Does green tea help to maintain the loss you made?
 Here’s great news for millions of people watching their weight: “Green tea intake with habitual low caffeine intake promotes weight loss and reduces the risk of weight regain,” according to a study, “Caffeine and green tea effects on body weight” published in “Obesity Research”.

-No more ‘rebound’ effect with green tea and low caffeine life style!
+No more ‘rebound’ effect with green tea and a low caffeine lifestyle!

 The result of the study shows: